(972) 398-0789 office@dubrowpt.com

 The other area of the body which causes major disruption of a person’s life.
 The feet.
 If you can’t walk, you can’t do anything!
 Usually the foot problem is a single foot problem.
 After thorough evaluation which helps determine the foot problem is truly a one foot problem, interventions within the first day will help the patient manage and walk.
 Those interventions include giving the patient the know-how to reduce the pain significantly.
 If the foot problem is actually a feet problem, most likely the cause is higher up, possibly in the spine.
 These are all assessed at the first visit in order to give the patient the ability to have an initial reduction in symptoms and/or interventions in order for the patient to be able to walk with reduced pain.
 After the initial evaluation visit, patients are treated with OMPT, exercise, modalities such as low level laser therapy, iontophoresis, dry needling, and given progression of exercises addressing the entire body to change the mechanics that either caused the problem or contributed to the problem.

 OMPT is an all encompassing approach to patient care.
-I care about my patient’s ability to return to their life.
+I care about my patients’ ability to return to their lives.
 Experience and expertise enables me to deliver.